East Brunswick, New Jersey: Geography

 East Brunswick is located in the heart of the Raritan Valley region, as the township is located right on the southern shore of the Raritan River.
 The Lawrence Brook, a major tributary of the Raritan River, runs along the western border of the township.
-Farrington Lake and Westons Mill Pond are sections of the Lawrence Brook that have been widened by the presence of man-made dames.
+Farrington Lake and Westons Mill Pond are sections of the Lawrence Brook that have been widened by the presence of man-made dams.
 The South River, another major tributary of the Raritan River, runs along the eastern border of the township near the historic village of Old Bridge.
 The Manalapan Brook's watershed (a tributary of the South River) encompasses much of the southern half of the township near Spotswood and Monroe, whereas the aforementioned Lawrence Brook's watershed encompasses much of the northern half of the township near Milltown and the other Brunswicks.